 TDU delivery rates pay for the maintenance of the poles and wires that deliver electricity to your home and for the meters that measure it.
 The TDU delivery rates are regulated.
 Any changes to the TDU delivery rates must be approved by the Public Utility Commission of Texas (PUCT).
 These delivery rates are passed through to the customer without markup and show up on the electricity bill from the retail electricity provider (REP).

 For residential consumers, the rates will be the same for everyone that lives in the same TDU delivery area regardless of who provides the electricity.
+For Commercial customers, the rates may vary depending on the type of meter and your demand level.

 I Thought I Had a Fixed Rate?